Private Prosecution Solicitors

 When an employee has committed theft or fraud

-Companies can take action against an employee or former employee who has committed theft or fraud.
-Often a company will want to take advice on the criminal consequences of an employee's actions at the same time as carrying out its disciplinary procedures.
-As well as recovering the proceeds of the crime, bringing a prosection can have a deterrent effect and be an opportunity for assessing its internal procedures.
-Companies will also want to pursue third parties who infringe their trademarks in order to maintain the integrity of their brand.
+Companies can act against an employee or former employee who has committed theft or fraud.
+Often a company will want to take advice on the criminal consequences of an employee's actions at the same time as conducting an internal investigation and following a disciplinary process.
+As well as recovering the proceeds of the crime, bringing a prosecution can have a deterrent effect and be an opportunity for risk-assessing its internal procedures to prevent future offending.

 When the police have failed to investigate

-Public confidence in the police's ability to investigate crime is at an all-time low.
-Cuts to police funding and falling numbers of officers have resulted in high numbers of victims waiting months or even years for a decision, or failing to have their cases pursued at all.
+Public confidence in the ability of the police to investigate lower priority crime is at an all-time low.
+Cuts to police funding and falling numbers of officers have resulted in high numbers of victims waiting months or even years for a decision or failing to have their cases actively investigated at all.
 We have advised many clients who have been told by the police that their complaint is a civil matter, when in fact it is a criminal one.
-Bringing your own prosecution with a private solicitor will almost certainly be faster than the police and Crown Prosecution Service and give you more control than you would otherwise have.
+Bringing your own prosecution with a private solicitor will almost certainly be faster than waiting for the police and Crown Prosecution Service and will give you more control than you would otherwise have over the direction and duration of the case.

 When there has been perjury or an attempt to pervert the course of justice